 A permit is needed for any and all cutting and or removal of vegetative material on Public Lands.
 Mining claims are not an exception.
 Due to the land pattern of the Mother Lode Field Office administered lands, fuelwood permits are handled on a case by case basis.

 Fuelwood permits within Special Areas such as: Areas of Critical Environmental Concern (ACEC), Special Recreation Management Areas (SRMA), Wilderness Study Areas (WSA), Nature Areas and Preserves, require an on-site field consultation.

-Purchasers need to have knowledge of property boundaries and have legal access to the material being sought.
-Material must be dead and down.
-It is up to potential purchasers to locate suitable dead and down material.
-Some circumstances of standing dead trees may be sold if the situation is called for (such as hazard trees).
+Purchasers need to have knowledge of property boundaries and have legal access to the material being sought on public lands.
+It is up to potential purchasers to locate suitable standing dead or down material.

 Costs for fuelwood - (Personal Use Only):

-Along with the Fuelwood Permit, a page of Noncommercial Special Stipulations, Sections I–V, shall be attached.
+Please Note: Fuelwood Permit Noncommercial Special Stipulations, Sections I–V, shall be attached.